impexbw/tradepilot/README.md

 ## Contributing
 If you'd like to contribute to the project, please fork the repository and use a feature branch.
 Pull requests are welcome.

+## Author
+This project was created and is maintained by Ludovic Micinthe.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.